-Organisations should attempt to identify all the activities or scenarios as part of their service delivery where children may be at risk of harm.
-This exercise should be overseen by your organisation's leaders, however all stakeholders, including children, should be invited to participate.
-Once risks of harm have been identified, their likelihood and consequence also need to be assessed.
-You can set clear expectations on standards of behaviour in your Code of Conduct to help manage or mitigate those risks.
+Organisations should create a Child Safe Risk Management Plan in an attempt to identify all the activities or scenarios where there may be a risk of harm to children in their interactions with adults.
+An organisation's leaders should oversee the task; however, all stakeholders, including children, should be invited to participate.
+Once the risks have been identified, their likelihood and consequence also need to be assessed.
+See part 1 of the risk management handbooks for guidance on how to create a Child Safe Risk Management Plan.
+You can then use the plan to set clear expectations around acceptable and unacceptable behaviour in your Child Safe Code of Conduct to help manage or mitigate those risks.

-Unacceptable behaviours can encompass behaviours that constitute a breach of the organisation's Code of Conduct (misconduct).
+Unacceptable behaviours can encompass behaviours that constitute a breach of the organisation's Child Safe Code of Conduct (misconduct).
 This includes behaviour that may constitute a criminal offence (criminal conduct).

-Concerning behaviours are behaviours that on their own may not necessarily constitute a breach of the Code of Conduct but which when considered together with other similar behaviours may indicate an overall pattern of behaviour that indicates a potential risk to the safety of children.
+Concerning behaviours are those that on their own may not necessarily constitute a breach of an organisation's Child Safe Code of Conduct but which, when considered together with other similar behaviours, may demonstrate an overall pattern of behaviour that indicates a potential risk to the safety of children.

-Additional examples of unacceptable behaviours are provided in Appendix A, as they relate to the different categories of child abuse.
-You can use the appendix to identify behaviours that you can include in your Code of Conduct following your risk analysis.
+Additional examples of unacceptable behaviours as they relate to the different categories of child abuse are provided in Appendix A. You can use it to identify behaviours you may want to include in your Child Safe Code of Conduct following your risk analysis.